Mani-005/Notes-app/README.md

 This project is open source and available under the MIT License.

 ## 👨‍💻 Author
+MANI TEJA

-Created as a complete MERN stack application example.
+Created  a complete MERN stack application example.

 ---